fiware-docker/docker-container-service/docs/userguide/user-guide.md

 The default location of the configuration file is *$HOME/.docker*.
 But you can use the docker --config flag to indicate another directory.

 There are many ways to get your keystone token id and tenant id.
 For instance you could use curl.
-But we have provided and a script called [set-docker-config.sh](./set-docker-config.md) that makes creating your config.json file easy.
+But we have provided and a script called [set-docker-config.bash](./set-docker-config.md) that makes creating your config.json file easy.

 This is an example of using the script to create a docker configuration file at .docker/config.json:

-    >set_docker_conf.sh -t <fiware-tenant-name> -u <fiware-user-name> -p <user-password>
+    >set_docker_conf.bash -t <fiware-tenant-name> -u <fiware-user-name> -p <user-password>

 Keystone tokens expire after appproximately one day so you will need to update the configuration file daily.

-For advanced users of set-docker-conf.sh script see [set-docker-config](./set-docker-config.md).
+For more information about the script see the [set_docker_config readme](./set-docker-config.md).

 4) *Run docker commands:*